-While police officers work in many different roles, all have the responsibility of serving and protecting the community.
-Some are beat cops, patrolling designated neighborhoods and watching for signs of criminal activity.
+Although police officers work in many different roles, all have the responsibility of serving and protecting the community.
+Some are beat cops who patrol designated neighborhoods and watch for signs of criminal activity.
 Others, such as homicide detectives, are called out to investigate murders and bring criminals to justice.

 - Take control of the crime scene, prevent contamination and examine the victim

-- Document the murder scene, recording all evidence before moving any items
+- Document the crime scene, recording all evidence before moving any items

-- Canvass the area, looking for potential eyewitnesses and fleeing suspects
+- Canvass the area, looking for potential eyewitnesses and suspects

 - Ensure the proper, legal treatment of suspects to prevent violations of their rights